JasonHuang/techqikB2B/README.md

 # techqikB2B

-trying to make woocommerce B2C to B2B
+Trying to make woocommerce B2C to B2B

 1, Weight-based shipping class, normally, we don't wrap the products with boxes for wholesale, so the weight-based shipping class is needed.